-On Friday, March 13th I received the first of what would become many urgent requests for services from a recently unemployed community member.
-The concern of community spread of the Coronavirus was mounting and rapidly upending our community.
+On Friday, March 13th, I received the first of what would become many urgent requests for services from a recently unemployed community member.
+The concern of community spread of COVID-19 was mounting and rapidly upending our community.
 Within 24 hours, I made the weighty decision to suspend all in-person pantry services, and with direct-to-client delivery, implemented innovation, dignity, and economic stimulus to the emergency food distribution system.

 FEI opened the nation’s first allergy-friendly and gluten-free food pantry in the Spring of 2015.
 Our prescription-based pantry provides supplemental nutrition assistance to patients with FA and celiac disease.
 Clients “shop” our shelves of non-dairy milk, gluten-free flours and mixes, cereal, bread, alternative grains, egg replacers, lean proteins, and fresh produce monthly to adhere to their prescribed diets.
 All services are by appointment to respect the time and dignity of our clients.
 Beyond access to safe foods, our clients find peer-to-peer support, recipes, and educational materials to support the management of their condition.

 FA is a potentially life-threatening condition, affecting 10.6% of adults and 7.6% of children in the United States.
 In Kansas City, an estimated 5,000-8,000 individuals are managing FA and food insecurity.
 Yet, FEI was only consistently serving a client base of 126.
 Our pantry-within-a pantry model was designed to keep the overhead costs low, but it was also keeping our client base low.
 While there are over 60,000 food pantries across the nation, many operate less than six hours a week.
 Limited capacity and the stigma associated with food pantries created barriers to services.
 In early 2019, FEI began working on a new model that prioritized client experience, increased efficiency, and reduced barriers to services.